 Whether your fear is a difficult class, a challenging workout, or something else entirely, find small ways to beat your own flinch.
 Over time, all those small victories will start adding up.

 As difficult as you will find it to face the flinch, you will be able to go farther, do more, and live more when you stop running from the flinch.
 As the Japanese Samurai used to teach, the real battle is internal.
-Before the first attach or parry, the results of the battle have been decided by the individual contestants.
+Before the first attack or parry, the results of the battle have been decided by the individual contestants.
 Face the flinch; win the battle.

 How will you face the flinch?